UBC-MDS/introduction-machine-learning/chapters/en/module7.md

 **Question 1**
-What happened with the precision and recall when we balanced our class weights?
+What happened with precision and recall when we balanced our class weights?

 <choice id="1" >
 <opt text="Precision and recall both increased"   >